Table of Contents

 The Unique Kentia Palm Seeds Of Southern California

 As you wander through the grounds, be sure to take in all the unique palms and flowers that grow in Southern California.
-The San Diego Zoo Grounds has many different palms, each with their own uniqueness.
-This one is known for it's patterned bark and it's strange looking seeds that grow on the outside of the tree.
+The San Diego Zoo Grounds has many different palms, each with its own uniqueness.
+This one is known for its patterned bark and its strange-looking seeds that grow on the outside of the tree.

 The Skeleton Of A Python Is All Backbone

 This is a giant Python!
 It is not a venomous snake or even an evil one, as we generally assume.
 If you look closely at the skeleton above you can see where he has had several broken ribs that healed.
 Pythons live in Africa, Asia, and Australia.
 They love the native savannas and rain forests of these areas.
 Pythons move while in a straight line, making their ribs very strong and stiff.
 Adult Pythons make a good meal for the larger Birds of Prey.
 Even leopards and sometimes lions get in on the action.

 They hatch their eggs when it is time to reproduce.
 During the incubation period, the Python keeps her eggs warm by coiling her body around her eggs.
 If she sees they are too cold, she does a shivering motion with her body to warm up the eggs.
 This is a lot of exertion, and afterward she will not lay eggs again for three or four years.
 Once the eggs hatch, the babies are on their own.
 Then the life cycle begins all over again, with the babies trying to outsmart their predators.

 The Long Snouted Indian Gharial